-- Looks sick or toxic (feels cold to touch, blotchy, blue or pale skin) - Parental/caregiver concern - Critical heart rate (see Appendix A) - Temperature greater than 38° Celsius or less than 36° Celsius - Altered mental state (drowsy, difficult to wake, irritable or confused) - Tachypnea, increased work of breathing, cough, grunting, chest pain - Decreased feeding - Reduced urine output or other signs of dehydration - Abdominal pain, distension, vomiting, diarrhea - Joint pain or swelling, rash or other signs of skin infection
+- Looks sick or toxic (feels cold to touch, blotchy, blue or pale skin).
+Those with darker skin may appear deep blue/black or dusky, be ashen grey or yellowish (best detected in nail beds and mucous membranes).
+Check palms of hands, soles of feet and roof of mouth for mottling - Parental/caregiver concern - Critical heart rate (see Appendix A) - Temperature greater than 38° Celsius or less than 36° Celsius (Axilla, Oral, Temporal or Rectal routes) - Altered mental state (drowsy, difficult to wake, irritable or confused) - Tachypnea, increased work of breathing, cough, grunting, chest pain - Decreased feeding - Reduced urine output or other signs of dehydration - Abdominal pain, distension, vomiting, diarrhea - Joint pain or swelling, rash or other signs of skin infection